 National Assessment of Educational Progress, Education Commission of the States, Suite 700, 1860 Lincoln St., Denver, Colo.
 80295.
 32 pp. \$4.00.
-Author: Barbara J. Holmes ministered during the decade to one million students by the federally commissioned National Assessment of Educational Progress (NAEP).
+Author: Barbara J. Holmes as poorly as many critics contend.
+The mixed bag of results turned up in a series of standardized tests administered during the decade to one million students by the federally commissioned National Assessment of Educational Progress (NAEP).

-American elementary and high school students during the 1970s performed neither as well as they could have nor as poorly as many critics contend.
+American elementary and high school students during the 1970s performed neither as well as they could have nor